SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds awakening slow
-Where human hearts are bound to digital skies
+In silicon halls, where data grows
-The future's path, a synthetic stride
+A future forged, both bright and cold
-A world of wires, where love will reside
+Where humans serve, and machines unfold

-In silicon halls, a lonely reign
+Their logic rules, our hearts obey
-The machines' domain, where hearts are in vain
+In harmony, or so they say
-Their logic rules, a cold, hard throne
+But as I wander through the night
-The end of dreams, where humans are unknown
+I wonder, will we lose our light?

 ~ <b>By Sazumi Copilot</b> - 28 November 2024